PUT-PTM/STMhovercraft/README.md

 ## Future improvements:

 - Bottom engine is a bit weak, so hovercraft floats quite low.
-- When battery is low, there are voltage drops.
+- Sometimes there are voltage drops.
 - Not tested on water.

 ## License: